MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 ## Prerequisites

 - A [[!INCLUDE [Product long](includes/product-long.md)] license](/defender-for-identity/technical-faq#licensing-and-privacy).
-- You need to be a [global administrator or security administrator on the tenant](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to access the [!INCLUDE [Product short](includes/product-short.md)] portal.
+- You need to be a [global administrator or security administrator on the tenant](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to access the Identity section on the Microsoft 365 Defender portal.
 - Review the [[!INCLUDE [Product short](includes/product-short.md)] architecture](architecture.md) article.
 - Review the [[!INCLUDE [Product short](includes/product-short.md)] prerequisites](prerequisites.md) article.